 Two months later, on the night of February 25, 1942, one of the most mysterious events to have transpired in the war, or any other time for that matter, unfolded.
 At 1:44 AM in the morning, a remote military radar installation that was part of a newly minted early warning system, picked up an unidentified aerial target 120 miles west of Los Angeles and closing.
 At 2:15 AM Los Angeles area anti-aircraft batteries were put on Green Alert --- ready to fire --- and at 2:21 AM the regional controller ordered a total area-wide blackout.
 Then, just minutes before the object should have come into the path of the waiting anti-aircraft guns it suddenly vanished.
 Soon it was seen rising up over the Santa Monica Mountains behind and to the east of the aimed direction of the anti-aircraft guns.
 At 3:06 AM the Santa Monica area anti-aircraft batteries turned inward toward the object and started firing out over the city following it's track toward Baldwin Hills.
 Suddenly "the air over Los Angeles erupted like a volcano." (source)

 During the intervening period the the giant object of unknown origin, said to be 800 feet long --- the size of a Zeppelin --- withstood the continued pounding of 1440 direct hit anti-aircraft rounds with no signs of any ill effect.
-Eventually it headed back toward the coast turning south past the beach cities of Manhattan and Hermosa.
+From Baldwin Hills it turned back toward the coast heading south past the beach cities of Manhattan and Hermosa.
 When it reached Redondo Beach it turned inland again then south back out to sea between Long Beach and Huntington Beach, never to be seen again.
-The the true aspects of mystifying incident have never been answered.
+The true aspects of mystifying incident have never been answered.
 Some say it was the Japanese, although after the war they completely refuted any implication in the event.
 Others say it was pure mass hysteria.

 "(O)ne night in February 1942 right there on the Strand a huge, giant object, as big as a locomotive, came in off the ocean and flew right over the top of the Happy Hour Cafe and the apartments.
 (I) had heard a ruckus going on outside, sirens, guns firing, all kinds of stuff, so (I) went out on to the Strand only to see this 'thing' a few hundred feet above the beach slowly glide overhead off the ocean, not making a sound and, because of its length, taking forever to pass over."